-Reflecting the rigorous risk, safety and data security guidelines the centre is designed to meet, the facility will provide users with 2N resilience, certified to Tier III Constructed Facility by the Uptime Institute (UTI).
+Reflecting the rigorous risk, safety and data security guidelines the data centre design will meet, the facility will provide users with 2N resilience, certified to Tier III Constructed Facility by the Uptime Institute (UTI).

-After a competitive pitch process, Kohler Uninterruptible Power was chosen for this Phase II project, responsible for the design, specification and installation of the power protection system.
-The power protection brief to Kohler focused on the requirements set out by the Uptime Institute.
-The system needed to be modular, utilising advanced technologies to provide class-leading availability, as the customer’s Chief Operating Officer explains:
+After a competitive pitch process, KOHLER Uninterruptible Power was chosen as the UPS supplier for this Phase II project, responsible for the UPS design, specification and installation of the UPS power protection system.
+The UPS power protection brief to KOHLER focused on the requirements set out by the Uptime Institute.
+The UPS system design needed to be modular, utilising advanced technologies to provide class-leading availability, as the customer’s Chief Operating Officer explains:

-“We felt that with our existing capacity within Singapore, building a modular data centre that would provide concurrent maintainable resilience was the best choice for us.
-In this Phase II project, we engaged Kohler because of the modular solutions which offer high cost efficiencies, and which will allow us to upgrade power capacity conveniently and without any interruption.”
+“We felt that with our existing capacity within Singapore, building a modular data centre UPS system that would provide concurrent maintainable resilience was the best choice for us.
+In this Phase II project, we engaged KOHLER because of the modular UPS solutions which offer high cost efficiencies, and which will allow us to upgrade power capacity conveniently and without any interruption.”

-Following several specification meetings during the initial stages of the base-build, and with a comprehensive understanding of the requirements, Kohler recommended its innovative Kohler PW 9500DPA UPS as its preferred product, which, along with the relevant battery banks and switch gear, would provide a complete end-to-end solution and fully meet the customer’s brief for today and tomorrow.
+Following several specification meetings during the initial stages of the base-build, and with a comprehensive understanding of the requirements, KOHLER recommended its innovative KOHLER PW 9500DPA UPS system as its preferred uninterruptible power supply product, which, along with the relevant UPS battery banks and switchgear, would provide a complete end-to-end UPS power solution and fully meet the customer’s brief for today and tomorrow.

-Each Kohler PW 9500DPA cabinet is capable of supporting 5 x 100kW modules within a single frame, with the capability to connect six frames in parallel to support loads of up to 3MW in a single system.
-The inbuilt modularity means the UPS can be easily ‘right-sized’, with individual modules added or removed depending on the size of the critical load – and all with zero risk to the system’s availability.
+Each KOHLER PW 9500DPA cabinet is capable of supporting 5 x 100 kW modules within a single frame, with the capability to connect six frames in parallel to support loads of up to 3MW in a single system.
+The inbuilt modularity means the uninterruptible power supply can be easily ‘right-sized’, with individual UPS modules added or removed depending on the size of the critical load – and all with zero risks to the power protection system’s availability.

-Additionally, Kohler PW 9500DPA also offers a near unity input power factor, reducing the size of the input cable and fuses, and thereby saving on materials and costs.
+Additionally, the KOHLER PW 9500DPA UPS system also offers a near unity input power factor, reducing the size of the input cable and fuses, and thereby saving on materials and costs.
 Equally, low input current total harmonic distortion (THDi) virtually eliminates harmonic pollution on the mains supply, saving unnecessary oversizing of gen-sets, cabling and circuit breakers.

-Having reviewed the credentials for Kohler and the Kohler PW 9500DPA, the customer agreed that it was the right solution for their requirements, as their representative explains:
+Having reviewed the credentials for KOHLER and the KOHLER PW 9500DPA UPS system, the customer agreed that it was the right UPS power solution for their requirements, as their representative explains:

-“Kohler had taken the time to really understand us and the project in comprehensive detail.
-Equally, the known strength of Kohler’s UPS range and its commitment to advanced technology and local support meant we were confident that their solution would be the right one.
-However, we still completed our due diligence and concluded the Kohler PW 9500DPA best met our requirements and our ambitions for the future.
+“KOHLER had taken the time to really understand us and the project in comprehensive detail.
+Equally, the known strength of KOHLER’s UPS range and its commitment to advanced UPS technology and local support meant we were confident that their UPS solution would be the right one.
+However, we still completed our due diligence and concluded the KOHLER PW 9500DPA best met our requirements and our ambitions for the future.”

-“Overall, the Kohler PW 9500DPA’s efficiency and modularity met our requirements, as well as its small physical footprint and high-power density.
-It is a very advanced product and the combination of features it offers, although not individually unique, collectively provide an unrivalled solution for our specific requirement.”
+“Overall, the KOHLER PW 9500DPA’s efficiency and modularity met our requirements, as well as its small physical footprint and high-power density.
+It is a very advanced product and the combination of features it offers, although not individually unique, collectively provide an unrivalled UPS solution for our specific requirement.”

 The UPS system also works in conjunction with four sets of diesel generators, each with an output of 3,125kVA, to provide a short or potentially long-term solution in the event of a total loss of power.

-Following the acceptance of the technical specification, and with a tight deadline to the facility’s launch, Kohler set about commissioning the system, as Tan Yu Ming concludes:
+Following the acceptance of the technical specification, and with a tight deadline to the facility’s launch, KOHLER set about commissioning the UPS power system, as Tan Yu Ming concludes: